pvaelli/Bioinformatics/Trinity_bioinformatics.md

 done
 ```

-Unzip each new directory and rename/copy the txt file up to the fastq files
+Unzip each new directory and rename/copy the txt file up to the fastq files \
-Then run this python script which reads these txt files and removes overrep kmers from the fastq files
+Then, run this python script which reads these txt files and removes overrep kmers from the fastq files

 ```
 #!/bin/bash